Online Resource Allocation with Cancellations: Introduction

-In a nutshell, our main technical (and conceptual) contribution is bridging the gap in the existing literature by establishing a new connection between the primal-dual framework for online bipartite resource allocation problems and the buyback problem.
-This newfound understanding allows us to derive optimal competitive algorithms for all the regimes of the buyback parameter $f$.
-We begin our investigation by re-visiting the single-resource buyback problem through the systematic lens of the primal-dual framework.
-Equipped with this systematic approach, we can recover a new optimal competitive online algorithm for the fractional (and integral) single-resource buyback.
-More interestingly, we show how to naturally extend our primal-dual fractional algorithm to the matching environment to obtain our main result.
-We also show how natural adaptations of this approach to the integral setting obtain optimal competitive ratios for deterministic integral algorithms.
+In a nutshell, our main technical and conceptual contribution is bridging thus existing gap in the literature by establishing a new connection between the primal-dual framework for online bipartite resource allocation problems and the buyback problem.
+This newfound understanding enables us to derive optimal competitive algorithms for all regimes of the buyback parameter $\buybackcost$.
+We begin by revisiting the single-resource buyback problem through the systematic lens of the primal-dual framework.
+This approach allows us to develop new optimal competitive primal-dual online algorithms for both fractional and integral single-resource buyback problems.
+More interestingly, we demonstrate how to naturally extend our primal-dual fractional algorithm to the matching environment, leading to our main result.
+Additionally, we show that natural adaptations of this approach in the integral setting yield optimal competitive ratios for deterministic integral algorithms.

 \textbf{Our techniques.} We summarize our technical findings below.
-The complete technical story in this paper is elaborate and we refer the reader for the details to Sections~\ref{sec:single-resource},~\ref{sec:matching},~and \ref{sec:deterministic}.
+The complete technical story in this paper is elaborate and we refer the reader for the details to Sections~\ref{sec:single-resource},~\ref{sec:matching}, \ref{sec:deterministic}, and \ref{sec:lower-bounds-apx}.